mzivic7/endcord/README.md

 When last message in chat buffer is selected, buffer will be extended with older messages.
 If number of messages in buffer exceeds `limit_chat_buffer` value in config, chat will be trimmed on the opposite side.
 If latest message is missing, then buffer can be extended with newer messages by selecting first message in buffer.
+### Downloads / Open in browser
+Downloading and opening links have similar mechanism:
+If there is one item, download will start immediately / open in browser.
+If there are multiple items, it will prompt for a single number indicating what item.
+Items can be:
+- Links and attachments for 'open in browser'
+- Only attachments for 'download'.
+Links are counted first.
+Items are counted from start to end of the message, in order.
+Downloads are parallel.
+If there are downloads running, `Ctrl-X` will cancel ALL downloads, with a confirmation prompt.
 ### RPC
 For now RPC is only implemented for linux, it is automatically disabled on other platforms.
 And only supports Rich Presence, which means no subscriptions, join requests, lobby, etc.